EuPathDB-Infra/vagrant-webdev-poc/README.md

 The vagrant box is downloaded from a restricted EuPathDB server.
 You will need to be on campus for the initial box download to be allowed through the server firewall.
 (Downloads happen the first time you run `vagrant up` or whenever you run `vagrant box update`).
 Once the box is cached on your host, you can work off-campus.

 Vagrant
 ---------------

-Vagrant manages the lifecycle of the virtual machine, guided by the instructions in the `Vagrantfile` included with this project.
+Vagrant manages the lifecycle of the virtual machine, following by the instructions in the `Vagrantfile` that is included with this project.

 [https://www.vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)